-Our program follows IUP's policy regarding transfer credits.
+Our program follows Transfer Credit Policy - Indiana University of Pennsylvania - Modern Campus CatalogTM (iup.edu).
 We cannot guarantee acceptance of graduate academic credit taken at other universities to fulfill requirements in our program.
 All transfer credits will be reviewed by the course instructor, graduate admissions committee, and program director and/or department chair to determine whether they can fulfill program requirements.